 What is Salvage Value?

-Salvage value is the estimated amount that an asset is worth at the end of its useful life.
-It is also known as scrap value or residual value, and is used to determine the annual depreciation expense of an asset.
+Salvage value is the amount that an asset is estimated to be worth at the end of its useful life.
+It is also known as scrap value or residual value, and is used when determining the annual depreciation expense of an asset.
 The value of the asset is recorded on a company’s balance sheet, while the depreciation expense is recorded on its income statement.

 Determining the Salvage Value of an Asset

 The Internal Revenue Service (IRS) requires companies to estimate a “reasonable” salvage value.
 The value depends on how long the company expects to use the asset and how hard the asset is used.
 For example, if a company sells an asset before the end of its useful life, a higher value can be justified.
-Typically, companies set a salvage value of zero on assets that are used for a long time and are relatively inexpensive (5-year-old printer, 4-year-old laptop, etc.).
+Typically, companies set a salvage value of zero on assets that are used for a long time, are relatively inexpensive, or if the technology becomes obsolete quickly (5-year-old printer, 4-year-old laptop, etc.).

 Importance of Salvage Value